The best restaurants in Cali, Colombia

 Amazing atmosphere

 It was enchanting.
-My travel companion and I both didn’t bring a phone (unfortunately), so no images of the evening itself.
-Maybe that’s why we were totally sucked into the dancing and atmosphere.
+My travel companion and I both didn’t bring a phone (unfortunately), so we have no images of the evening itself.
+Maybe that’s why we were totally immersed into the dancing and atmosphere.

 In our opinion, your trip to Colombia is not complete without immersing yourself in salsa culture!